ymy4323460/ymy4323460.github.io/_posts/2023-12-20-causalVAE_discussion.md

 #### The challenges in CausalVAE.

 In experimental observations, we noticed that sometimes even if the causal graph is not learned well enough, good intervention results can still be achieved.
 This observation does not align with our initial expectations for the paradigm of embedding causal learning into other tasks.
-This phenomenon implies that causal relationships are actually captured by other parts of the model, such as the decoder/generator.
+This phenomenon implies that causal relationships are captured by other parts of the model, such as the decoder/generator.
 This is disastrous for embedding causal methods into other tasks and models because even if we can observe some results with causal properties, it does not necessarily mean that causal relationships are truly being identified.
 In the CausalVAE paper, our identifiability theory can only guarantee that there is a one-to-one correspondence between the learned representation z and the true representation.
 Additionally, the optimization theory for u in the mask layer theoretically helps us learn the true causal graph.
 However, in multi-objective learning (such as CausalVAE, which includes causal learning and image generation), the power of this identifiability in experiments may be reduced.
 Therefore, in our experiments, we have to set a pre-train step causal graph learning to some extent, which disrupts the end-to-end architecture.

 We believe that there are still several unfinished challenges in CausalVAE: